top of page

 Let Your Story Be Part of It

-Personal = powerful.
-Weddings should tell your story.
+Personal touches are powerful.
+Your wedding should tell your unique story.

 Trends Are Fun – But Only If You Love Them

-Sage + beige are everywhere.
-They’re beautiful… but if neon pink lights up something in your heart, let it glow.
+Sage and beige are everywhere.
+They’re beautiful, but if neon pink lights up your heart, let it shine.
+This is a celebration, not homework.

 Closing Thought